20th June 2024

 • Government institutions

-Not to include discriminatory provisions relating to industries, jobs, professions, and positions in which women’s labor is prohibited in the new Labour Code of Kyrgyzstan.
-By doing so, Kyrgyzstan will comply with its Constitution and fulfill its international legal obligations, improve women’s lives, and contribute to achieving the Sustainable Development Goals of the country and the world.
+Not to include discriminatory provisions relating to industries, jobs, professions, and positions in which women’s labour is prohibited in the new Labour Code of Kyrgyzstan.
+By doing so, Kyrgyzstan will comply with its Constitution and fulfil its international legal obligations, improve women’s lives, and contribute to achieving the Sustainable Development Goals of the country and the world.

 Explore more resources